trail-ml/documentation/docs/index.md

 # Intro
 Trail brings more transparency to your ML experiments.
-Start by using MLflow to track experiments and follow the steps below.
+Start by using MLflow to track experiments and follow the steps in [getting started](/docs/Getting_started.md) or [quickstart](/docs/Quickstart.md).

 What you need before getting started: